sharhan-alhassan/build-django-framework/README.md

 ### WSGI to the Rescue:
 `WSGI:` Is basically a set of rules on how a Web Server should/communicate with an Application

     client -> Web Server -> WSGI -> PythonApp

-According to PEP [PEP 333](https://www.python.org/dev/peps/pep-0333/#the-application-framework-side), the document that specifies the details of `WSGI`, the `application interface` is implemented as a callable object such as a function, a method, a class or an instance with a `__call__` method.
+According to [PEP 333](https://www.python.org/dev/peps/pep-0333/#the-application-framework-side), the document that specifies the details of `WSGI`, the `application interface` is implemented as a callable object such as a function, a method, a class or an instance with a `__call__` method.
 This object takes `2 positional arguments` and return the `response body` as strings in an iterable.
 The two arguments are:

     1. A `dictionary with environment variables`
     2. A callback function that will be used to send HTTP statuses and HTTP headers to the server